 Design plagiarism is not just a nuisance encountered by companies operating in the high-end fashion businesses, but by the small guy —or in certain cases, the small girl—as well.

-Although counterfeiting and “copycat production” happens around the world on a daily basis, the media has recently shed light on an escalating dispute between a small Los-Angeles based illustrator and designer, Tuesday Bassen, and the Spanish retailer, Zara.
+Although counterfeiting and “copycat production” happens around the world on a daily basis, the media has shed light specific incidents such as as the escalating dispute between a small Los-Angeles based illustrator and designer, Tuesday Bassen, and the Spanish retailer, Zara.
 Young designers should be wary of the lessons learned from this case and would be all the wiser by looking into what unique elements of their clothing can be protected.
 In addition, knowing how much “inspiration” they can take from other designers without it violating the intellectual property rights of another artist or designer is equally as important.

 In the case of Tuesday Bassen, some fans believed that she had been secretly working with the big-time Spanish retailer.
 However, that was not the case.
 Tuesday Bassen first realized similarities in her designs and Zara’s later products in early 2016 and attempted to take legal action.
 However, for someone like Bassen, her funds have taken a hit from just these introductory legal exchanges.
 What we know from the press is that Bassen has already shelled out thousands of dollars in defense of her accusations.
 She also took to Instagram to voice her grievances to her followers, resulting in artists and bloggers publicly supporting and sharing Bassen’s, and even sharing their own stints with other alleged copycats.
 Zara later provided a statement detailing the company’s character as one of upmost caliber, with respect for all creators and the art they produce.
 The company even went so far as to suspend sales of the products in question when originally notified by Bassen’s legal representation and has stated that it wishes to stay in contact with Bassen to resolve this matter amicably.